Uberspace/lab/source/guide_selfoss.rst

 Cron job
 ========

 It is recommended to set up a cron job to automatically update your feeds.
 Edit your cron tab using the ``crontab -e`` command and insert this cron job to update every 15 minutes.
-Make sure to replace ``isabell.uber.space`` with your own domain.
+Make sure to replace ``/home/isabell/html/cliupdate.php`` with the path to the ``cliupdate.php`` script inside the selfoss folder.

 ::

- */15 * * * * curl -so /dev/null https://isabell.uber.space/update
+ */15 * * * * php /home/isabell/html/cliupdate.php

 .. _selfoss: https://selfoss.aditu.de/
 .. _latest release: https://github.com/SSilence/selfoss/releases/latest